solygambas/angular-projects/playground/03-understanding-typescript/README.md

 - installing and setting up TypeScript.
 - working with core types, tuples and enums.
+- using union types and literal types with type aliases.
+- utilizing function types, unknown and never types.

 Based on [Understanding TypeScript](https://www.udemy.com/course/understanding-typescript/) by Maximilian Schwarzmüller (2021).